 Have you switched to a safer sunscreen?

-You may have recently seen in the news that chemical sunscreen is finally being questioned for its safety (I didn’t know it was unsafe until I saw the news myself!) and mineral sunscreen is being praised!
+Chemical sunscreen is finally being questioned for its safety and mineral sunscreen is being praised!

-According to ABC News: “The FDA announced [Thursday] that it has proposed a rule to declare mineral sunscreen ingredients as safe, specifically zinc oxide and titanium dioxide.
+According to an ABC News report: “The FDA announced … that it has proposed a rule to declare mineral sunscreen ingredients as safe, specifically zinc oxide and titanium dioxide.
 The agency said 12 other chemicals commonly used in sunscreens need more research to determine if they can be officially listed as safe, including oxybenzone and octinoxate.”
 You can read the full article here.

 Oxybenzone and octinoxate have been linked to disruptions in hormones in both females and males.
 See this article by EWG where they breakdown the studies on these two chemicals often found in our chemical sunscreens.